Human Sciences Committees and Councils

 The Grade Appeals Committee members will review the material provided by the student who filed the appeal.
 After appropriate consultation with persons involved, the committee will make a recommendation to the dean.
 University guidelines will be followed.

-- One faculty member from each department will be appointed by the Executive Associate Dean annually based on suggestions from Department Chairpersons.
+- One faculty member from each department will be appointed by the Associate Dean for Students annually based on suggestions from Department Chairpersons.

-- The chairperson of the committee will be appointed by the Executive Associate Dean from the faculty representatives.
+- The chairperson of the committee will be appointed by the Associate Dean for Students from the faculty representatives.

 - Two student members will be appointed at the same academic classification (graduate or undergraduate) and from departments different from the student filing the appeal.